 Appealing a Missouri DWI Administrative Hearing

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the St. Louis County, MO circuit court within 15 days of the final ruling.
-This appeal must be filed in the circuit court of the St. Louis County, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
-A Combs Waterkotte St. Louis County, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.
+A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the St. Louis County, MO circuit court within 15 days of the ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
+A St. Louis County, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

 It is important to note though, that filing an appeal does not automatically pause your suspension or revocation.
 In fact, your penalty could go into effect before the appeal hearing occurs meaning you may not be able to drive until the St. Louis County, MO circuit court rules on your case.
 If the court ultimately determines that there was insufficient evidence for the suspension or revocation, your driving privileges may be reinstated but this ruling would come only after a period of restricted or suspended driving.